-July 15th will mark the 30-year anniversary of the release of the movie Die Hard.
+July 15, 2018, marked the 30-year anniversary of the release of the movie Die Hard.
 The action film, which stars Bruce Willis, is about an off-duty NYPD officer named John McClane, and his mission to save his wife, as well as several others, who are taken hostage by a group of German terrorists on Christmas Eve.

 The 1988 film was based on Roderick Thorp’s novel, Nothing Lasts Forever, and helped launch Willis’ career as an action star (at the time, he was better-known as a comedic TV actor).
 Die Hard would surpass expectations at the box office, grossing about $140 million worldwide, and eventually leading to an entire Die Hard franchise.